|

 Pros:

-Butcher block countertop provides a beautiful, warm
+Butcher block countertops provide a beautiful, warm

 most common selections are maple and oak due to